andrius-dev/SurvivalArena2/README.md

 TODO: Rename this repository

-# Battlemage 2
+# Survival Arena something 2

 ## Gameplay description
-Single player game.
+Single player and co-op game.

 Top down perspective, isometric view.
-Level is small, up to 3x3 screen sizes.
+Level size depends but will probably be up to 10 screen sizes in width and height

 Player is able to melee attack with a sword or shoot with a gun.
 Both weapons are aimed.
 Player turns with the "look" controller (mouse, joystick, touchscreen, etc.)